Jidzo1/pride2025-app-legal/TERMS_OF_SERVICE.md

 - We do not organize, sponsor, or manage any events
 - You participate in events at your own risk
 - We are not liable for any injuries, damages, or losses related to event participation

+### Translation Accuracy
+- While we strive for accurate translations, we cannot guarantee perfect translation quality
+- Users should refer to official event sources for the most accurate information
+- We are not liable for any misunderstandings or errors in translation

 ## Privacy